szeiger/interact/README.md

 ### Detached Rules

 A rule can be defined independently of a function definition using a `match` statement.
+These rules can also defined for `cons`-style constructors (which do not have a special rule syntax like `def`).
 The expression on the left-hand side is interpreted as a pattern which must correspond to two cells connected via their principal ports.
 For example:

 ```
 match add(Z, y) => y